 $524,580,592

-Make way for the third installment of the How to Train Your Dragon franchise.
-Written and directed by Dean DeBlois, the film showcases the efforts taken by Hiccup to unite the Vikings and the dragons to ascertain the possibility of harmony on the island of Berk.
+The third installment in the beloved How to Train Your Dragon franchise, "The Hidden World" is both written and directed by Dean DeBlois.
+This chapter follows Hiccup as he strives to bring Vikings and dragons together, hoping to achieve true harmony on the island of Berk.

-Much like its predecessors, How to Train Your Dragon: The Hidden World was appreciated for its emotional depth, voice acting, and animation, and was a successful venture at the box office.
+Like its acclaimed predecessors, How to Train Your Dragon: The Hidden World was celebrated for its heartfelt storytelling, exceptional voice cast, and stunning animation.
+The film also soared at the box office, reflecting its widespread appeal.

 AnimationAdventureComedy